phac-nml/irida/doc/user/user/project/index.md

 Project Managers can add or remove associated projects for a project.
 From the "Associated Projects" page, click the "Edit" button.

-**Note**: To add or remove an associated project the manager must also have access to that project.
+**Note:** To add or remove a project to the list of associated projects, the manager must *at least* be able to read the data in the project to be added in the associated projects list.

 #### Local Projects